miohtama/sane_plone_addon_template/README.rst

 * Embrases modern development practices (GitHub and stuff)

-This is a barebone code drop and does not depend on more or less crappy Python templating solutions.
+This is a barebone code drop and does not depend on, more or less, crappy Python templating solutions.
 There is no need for using code generators, as actions like adding a view are simple code copy-pastes following the sane defaults and Dont Repeat Yourself (DRY) principles.

-Just clone it, hack and go.
+Just clone it to ``src/`` folder, hack and go.

 Prerequisites
 ---------------